ALARP-Solutions/Chocolatey-Intune/readme.md

 ## Getting Started

-Instructions for use and any necessary prerequisities are listed within individual repositories.
+Instructions for use and any necessary prerequisities are listed within individual app folder.

 Still having trouble or think more details could be provided?
 Please [raise a new feature request](https://github.com/ALARP-Solutions/Chocolatey-Intune/issues/new?assignees=&labels=documentation&template=feature_request.md&title=).

 ## Deploy Ready Apps

 <div align="center">
   <table width="100%">
     <tr>